frantjc/sindri/README.md

 ## modules

-Any Dagger module "sindri" that exposes a function `container` which takes two strings as arguments [`name` for the `<name>` and `reference` for the `<reference>`](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#pulling-manifests) and returns a `Container` is supported--just run `sindri` from the module's directory.
+Any Dagger module "sindri" that exposes a function "container" which takes two strings as arguments ["name" for the `<name>` and "reference" for the `<reference>`](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#pulling-manifests) and returns a Dagger container is supported--just run `sindri` from the module's directory.
 See [interface](modules/interface/main.go) for a minimal example, and the rest of the [modules](modules) for some cool use-cases.
 Following is a list of example uses of Sindri's builtin modules.

 ### steamapps